flow-io/generator-flow-io/README.md

 The generator includes a `TODO.md` file.
 Use this file for general TODOs which are not tied to any particular file line.

 The `README.md` is a scaffold.
-You should add to the API, usage, and example code sections.
+You should add to the usage and example code sections.

 #### Lib